ripple/ripple-rest/docs/GUIDE.md

 # `ripple-rest` Guide

-`ripple-rest` provides a mechanism for robustly submitting payments and definitively confirming the state of outgoing and incoming payments.
-Users of this API
+`ripple-rest` provides a simple mechanism for robustly submitting payments and definitively confirming the state of outgoing and incoming payments.

-## 1. Polling for Notifications

-## 2. Robustly Submitting Payments

-## 3. Handling Incoming Payments
+Users of this API should implement the following application logic:

+1. Add new transactions to a pending transactions database table
+2. Check the state of the `rippled` connection
+3. Poll for and handle notifications of incoming and outgoing payments
+4. Submit pending transactions to `ripple-rest`

+### 1. Add new transactions to a pending transactions database table
+### 2. Check the state of the `rippled` connection
+### 3. Poll for and handle notifications of incoming and outgoing payments
+### 4. Submit pending transactions to `ripple-rest`